huggingface/optimum-habana/examples/stable-diffusion/README.md

     --timestep_spacing trailing
 ```

-> HPU graphs are recommended when generating images by batches to get the fastest possible generations.
-> The first batch of images entails a performance penalty.
-All subsequent batches will be generated much faster.
-> You can enable this mode with `--use_hpu_graphs`.
+> [!WARNING]

-> Note: there is a regression with "--guidance_scale 0.0" in current release which will be addressed in later releases.
-Setting `--guidance_scale` to a value larger than 1 resolves the regression.
+> There is a regression with "--guidance_scale 0.0" in current release which will be addressed in later releases.
+> Setting `--guidance_scale` to a value larger than 1 resolves the regression.

 ### Stable Diffusion 3 (SD3)